 Another advantage is that the DecalPro method is by no means limited to gold: all sorts of metallic foils and/or color laser printing can be transferred.

-The original art is laser printed on dextrin coated transfer paper.
+The original art is laser printed on special toner-transfer paper.
 Then gold is bonded to the toner on the paper using special foil and a hot roller laminator.
-A thin mylar film is placed over the image and run though the laminator again.
+A thin Mylar film is placed over the image and run though the laminator again.
 When the paper and mylar are soaked in water, the mylar floats free taking the gold letters along.
 This mylar "decal" is ironed onto the cloth.
 The toner under the gold melts and bonds to the surface.
 The mylar can then be pealed off, leaving only the letters.
 A dilute matt varnish is applied to the whole book.
 This helps bond the letters and protects the book from water damage.

 You can buy a kit on the Pulsar website that has nearly everything you'll need to try this method.
 The kit was less expensive for me than trying to buy just what I needed for gold titles al la carte.

-The most expensive thing you need is a hot laminating machine.
+A hot laminating machine is required.
 These are sold in office supply stores for making plastic laminated documents and cards.
 Small machines are less than $100.
 Some are better than others for toner transfer - rather than taking my chances at the local office store, I decided to buy my unit from Pulsar.

-Before launching into a photo essay, here is a quick rundown of the steps required to put on a gold title.
-Once you've practiced this a few times, it takes about 10 minutes to do one label, but if you're making multiple books, much time can be saved by creating multiple labels on one sheet of mylar.
+Before launching into a photo essay, here's a quick rundown of the steps required to put on a gold title.
+Once you've practiced this a few times, it takes about 10 minutes to do one label, but if you're making lots of books, much time can be saved by creating multiple labels on one sheet.

 I use this list of steps when I've been away from the process long enough to need a reminder.
 You will probably want to skip this on your first reading and proceed to the photos in the next section.

-These steps follow the method illustrated on the Pulsar website until we get to attaching the mylar decal to the cloth.
-I've found that toner bonds well enough when heated, so there is no need to use the messy and slightly dangerous spray adhesive Pulsar recommends when bonding the graphics without heat.
+These steps follow the method illustrated on the Pulsar website until we get to attaching the decal to the cloth.
+The top coat of varnish takes the place of the the spray adhesive Pulsar recommends for bonding decals without heat.

 I used the sheet feeder because the transfer paper is a bit too thick to feed reliably on my printer from the main tray.